 What is a Virtual School Head (VSH)?

-The Ofsted inspection framework for local authority services to children in care has very clear expectations of the information that will be available to inspectors, and these expectations influence both the work of the Virtual School Head and the organisation of the Virtual School.
+The Ofsted inspection framework for local authority services to CIC has very clear expectations of the information that will be available to inspectors, and these expectations influence both the work of the Virtual School Head and the organisation of the Virtual School.

 In Suffolk the Virtual School Head leads a small team of professionals: the Suffolk Virtual School.

-- advises social workers and carers to ensure they contribute to the education outcomes of children on their case load or in their care placement
+- Providing advice to social workers and carers to ensure they contribute to the education outcomes of children on their case load or in their care placement

 Suffolk Virtual School contact details